3 pretty scenes from Lisbon & a custom sign: 'Photo opportunities on tram 28 Lisbon'

 Just one warning – there probably will be some guys trying to scam you into buying a bracelet, one of some scams to be aware in Portugal.
 Somehow, they are always there when I visit.

-The castle of St, John, the best photo opportunity is Lisbon, is not far from this stop, only a 10 minutes walk away.
-But because it’s not right on the route, so I won’t talk about it here.
+The castle of St. John or Castelo de São Jorge is the best photo opportunity is Lisbon.
+It is not far from tram 28 stop, only a 10 minutes walk away.
+But because it’s not right on the route, I won’t talk about it in this post.
+But don’t miss going inside it and walking around the battlegrounds.

 a trolley car on a narrow old street in Lisbon, Portugal